senjerak/senjerak/README.md

 ###

-<p align="left">My name is <b>Gabi</b> and I'm an enthusiastic beginner when it comes to programming creative content. <br> I love making creative art and I appreciate you coming to check out what I have made so far!
+<p align="left">My name is <b>Gabi</b> and I'm an enthusiastic beginner when it comes to programming creative content. <br> I love making wonderful art and I appreciate you coming to check out what I have made so far!
 I'm currently a student at NWSA and I'm finishing my BFA in Art and Technology. <br><br>I build websites, 3D print, and illustrate 2D and 3D graphics.
 I'm always interested in a mentorship or internship for UI positions or indie game design.
 I hope that you have a wonderful day!</p>
 <p><small>25 | ⚦ | ♋︎</small></p>

 ###